The Energy Sharing Timescale in an Analytic Framework for Common Envelope Hydrodynamics: Energy-Time Model

 in which $a$ is the semi-major axis of the secondary's orbit.
 The inspiral timescale quantifies how long it takes for the secondary to plunge on the order of its gravitational reach.
 We note that if $\tau_\mathrm{insp}$ is similar to or less than the orbital period throughout inspiral, then in principle the secondary is continuously plunging into undisturbed envelope.

 We estimate the timescale for energy transport through a shell of envelope material using wave speeds relevant to CE inspiral and the local environment at $r$ as

-in which the maximum velocity for the shock induced by the secondary ($v_\mathrm{Kep}$) and the sound speed of the gas at $r$ ($c_\mathrm{s}$) provide lower and upper limits.
+in which the maximum velocity for the shock induced by the secondary ($v_\mathrm{Kep}$) and the sound speed of the gas at $r$ ($c_\mathrm{s}$) provide lower and upper limits\footnote{These limits apply to lateral energy sharing; however the convective velocity may in some cases be comparable to these wave speeds, leading to energy losses through radial transport to the photosphere.
+This would have no impact on $\beta$, but would effectively reduce $\xi$.}.
 This is a measure of the traversal time of the heat source in the envelope.

 We suggest it is the way that these two timescales relate that reveals how inspiral proceeds.
 We introduce the dynamical parameter, $\beta$, as the ratio of interest:

 This is a measure of the timescale of shock-heating in the envelope relative to the timescale of the secondary's plunge.
 A high value of $\beta$ indicates that energy deposited by shocks is shared effectively throughout the CE.
 The ongoing infall of the secondary through the envelope is ``regulated'' by the energy deposition in that the addition of energy leads to adjustment of the surrounding envelope and modulation of the drag forces \citep[see, e.g.,][]{2019MNRAS.490.3727C}.
 A low value of $\beta$ indicates that the infall is so rapid compared to energy sharing that any coupling between the energy deposited and the envelope local to the secondary is weak.